Party Fighting Game – Released on PC 1/23/2018!

 As a game designer, I focused on creating interesting matchups with characters that each felt unique but also familiar and easy to understand, and game modes that offered variety while still fitting in with the core systems.
 Particular attention was given to the user interface to support large player numbers and keep players in the loop while constantly changing characters.

 As an artist, I was deeply inspired by Japanese console games of the 16-bit era, embracing a cute and colorful aesthetic to appeal to a wide audience.
 I focused on making our world and characters appealing, and easy to distinguish at a glance.
 Making them slimes also made much of the animation work relatively simple which let us make new characters quickly and left more time for adding polish to the environments, UI, and opening animation (see above!)

 In 2018 I was privileged to be part of BitSummit in Kyoto where I showcased the game on stage with famous designers Suda51, Swery, Tak Fuji, and Koji Igarashi, pro fighting game player Kane Blueriver, and others!
-At BitSummit we met with DANGEN Entertainment of Osaka who will be publishing Super Slime Arena on all major consoles worldwide in 2019!
+At BitSummit we met with DANGEN Entertainment of Osaka who will be publishing Super Slime Arena on all major consoles worldwide!

 Selected Exhibitions and Awards:

 - Indie MEGABOOTH: GDC 2017, PAX West 2017, PAX East 2018

 - BitSummit Kyoto Vol. 6 – Official Selection 2018

 - GamePedia PAX Pick – PAX West 2017

 - Boston Festival of Indie Games – Best Digital Multiplayer 2017